DOMARS/vsdriver/vsdriver/vsdriver/kmdf_verifier_properties_for_driver_package_projects.md

 <span id="vsdriver.kmdf_verifier_properties_for_driver_package_projects"></span>KMDF Verifier Properties for Driver Package Projects
 ====================================================================================================================================

 Sets the properties for the KMDF Verifier (or framework verifier) on a remote computer.
 You can use these settings when you build and deploy a KMDF driver to a test computer.
-For information about KMDF drivers, see [Kernel-Mode Driver Framework](kmdf.portal).
+For information about KMDF drivers, see [Kernel-Mode Driver Framework](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff557565(v=vs.85).aspx).

-For more information about the framework verifier, see [Using the Framework's Verifier](kmdf.using_the_framework_s_verifier) and [WDF Verifier Control Application](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff556129(v=vs.85).aspx).
+For more information about the framework verifier, see [Using the Framework's Verifier](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff545540(v=vs.85).aspx) and [WDF Verifier Control Application](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff556129(v=vs.85).aspx).

 <span id="Setting_KMDF_Verifier_properties_for_driver_package_projects"></span><span id="setting_kmdf_verifier_properties_for_driver_package_projects"></span><span id="SETTING_KMDF_VERIFIER_PROPERTIES_FOR_DRIVER_PACKAGE_PROJECTS"></span>Setting KMDF Verifier properties for driver package projects
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------